biocypher/meta-graph/README.md

 MATCH (n) RETURN n
 ```

-The online version is available at https://meta.biocypher.org/.
-In the online
-version, no authentication is required (simply click on 'Connect').

 ## Docker Compose

 The docker-compose.yml file is used to build the graph.
 It uses the three stages